We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 When a person has insomnia, they may have trouble falling or staying asleep, wake up too early, or not feel refreshed upon waking.

 If making these adjustments does not help treat severe insomnia, a sleeping pill may be a good short-term solution.

 There is a range of sleeping pills available to buy, including supplements and other over-the-counter (OTC) medications.
 Anyone with ongoing insomnia should consult their doctor about the best approach.

 The brain produces the hormone melatonin.
-Melatonin regulates the sleep-wake cycle by telling the body that it is almost time for sleep.
+Melatonin regulates the sleep-wake cycle by telling the body it is almost time for sleep.

 The brain makes less melatonin when it is light outside and more when it is dark, such as during the winter.
-Age also plays a role — as a person ages, they produce less melatonin.
+Age also plays a role, according to

 Many sleeping aids contain melatonin.
 They tend to be most effective for people with circadian rhythm sleep disorders, which are problems with the timing of sleeping or waking up.